THUNDER BAY — The Thunder Bay PDR Polar Bear Plunge has raised over $155,000 and counting as of 4:30 p.m. on Sunday.

-More than a thousand residents watched the over 400 plungers and 59 teams dive from Port Arthur’s Landing for local charities into the icy waters of Lake Superior.
+More than a thousand residents watched the over 400 plungers and 59 teams dive from Port Arthur’s Landing into the icy waters of Lake Superior for local charities.

-Kiri Butter represented the CNIB and was on the event’s organizing committee.
-She said it’s always a great atmosphere.
+Kiri Butter, with the CNIB, was on the event’s organizing committee.
+She said the atmosphere is always great.

-“We’re in the pre-plunging, so everybody’s excited and nervous and lots of questions about 'what is it like, how do I jump in, what should I take,' but yeah, definitely, we have more plungers this year than we did last year,” said Butter, shortly before noon.
+“We’re in the pre-plunging, so everybody’s excited and nervous and lots of questions about: 'What is it like?
+How do I jump in?
+What should I take?'
+But yeah, definitely, we have more plungers this year than we did last year,” said Butter in an interview shortly before noon.

-Butter said donations online also looked fantastic and they know they’ll get more and more donations throughout the event.
+Butter said the donations online also looked fantastic and they know they’ll get more and more throughout the event.

 “We raised just over $150,000 last year.
 Our goal was $75,000.
 So we beat our goal, which is always a happy moment, but, yeah, definitely the more money that comes in,” said Butter.

-She added well over $150,000 was their goal by the end of the day.
+She added that well over $150,000 was their goal by the end of the day.

-“The best thing about this event (is) it’s for charities working together and we divide… the profits from it amongst the four organizations, so we’re able to reach almost everybody in Thunder Bay in some ways with Special Olympics, CNIB, Roots to Community Foods and Pro Kids,” said Butter.
+“The best thing about this event (is) it’s for charities working together and we divide… the profits from it amongst the four organizations.
+So we’re able to reach almost everybody in Thunder Bay in some ways with the Special Olympics, CNIB, Roots Community Foods (Centre) and Pro Kids,” said Butter.

-Butter said they also have some amazing sponsors like PDR Contracting that are always willing to top it up, as well as a barbecue on-site for the first time this year.
+Butter said they also have some amazing sponsors like PDR Contracting who are always willing to top it up, as well as a barbecue on-site for the first time this year.

 “Halfway Motors is hosting a barbecue for us, so we’ll have the profits coming in from that as well,” said Butter.